bloominstituteoftechnology/ios-journal-coredata/README.md

 1. In the `EntriesTableViewController`, create a lazy stored property called `fetchedResultsController`.
 Its type should be `NSFetchedResultsController<Entry>`.
 It should be initialized using a closure.
 Inside the closure:
     - Create a fetch request from the `Entry` object.
+    - Create a sort descriptor that will sort the entries based on their `mood`.
+This can be either ascending or descending depending on your preference.
     - Create a sort descriptor that will sort the entries based on their `timestamp`.
-This can be either ascending or descending depending on your preference.
+This can also be either ascending or descending depending on your preference.
     - Give the sort descriptor to the fetch request's `sortDescriptors` property.
 Note that this property's type is an array of sort descriptors, not a single one.
     - Create a constant that references your core data stack's `mainContext`.
     - Create a constant and initialize an `NSFetchedResultsController` using the fetch request and managed object context.
 For the `sectionNameKeyPath`, put "mood" (exactly how you spelled it in the data model file), and `nil` for `cacheName`.